By: Chandler Presson By: Chandler Presson | January 23, 2025 | Lifestyle, Feature, Guides,

-Lunar New Year is right around the corner and will take place on Sunday, January 22nd.
-The spring festival will celebrate the beginning of a new year according to the traditional lunisolar and solar Chinese calendar, marking the start of the Year of the Rabbit (the luckiest of the Chinese zodiac animals).
-Celebrations, which last fifteen days, usually include feasting and traditions that symbolize prosperity and abundance.
+Lunar New Year is right around the corner and will take place on Wednesday, January 29.
+The spring festival will celebrate the beginning of a new year according to the traditional lunisolar and solar Chinese calendar, marking the start of the Year of the Snake.
+Celebrations usually include feasting and traditions that symbolize prosperity and abundance.

 See also: 11 Terrific Thai Restaurants In NYC, From Wayla To Ugly Baby And Beyond